 - Flush line before and after Vectibix administration with 0.9% sodium chloride injection, USP, to avoid mixing with other drug products or intravenous solutions.
 Do not mix Vectibix with, or administer as an infusion with, other medicinal products.
 Do not add other medications to solutions containing panitumumab.

-- Infuse over 60 minutes through a peripheral intravenous line or indwelling intravenous catheter.
-Doses higher than 1000 mg should be infused over 90 minutes.
+- Infuse doses of 1000 mg or lower over 60 minutes through a peripheral intravenous line or indwelling intravenous catheter.
+If the first infusion is tolerated, administer subsequent infusions over 30 to 60 minutes.
+Administer doses higher than 1000 mg over 90 minutes.

 Dosage Forms And Strengths